teplofizik/nyaimagetool/readme.md

 There is possible to add or update files in ramfs image.

 ## Supported image formats
-1. Kernel: gz, fit
+1. Kernel: gz, fit, raw, legacy (uImage, zImage)
-2. Ramfs: cpio, cpio.gz, legacy, fit
+2. Ramfs: cpio, cpio.gz, ext2.gz, legacy, fit, ext2
 3. Device tree: dtb, fit

 ## Supported filesystems

 Supported at now:
-1. CPIO ASCII
+1. CPIO ASCII (RW)
+2. EXT2 (R)

 ## How to
 There are need to add scp support to image and add version information (device id or other info).